dfchang149/cse15l-lab-reports/lab-report-4-week-8.md

     **3)** Is there a small code change (<10 lines) I could make to fix similar cases to `snippet 3`?

-    > For snippet 3, I believe I fix it under 10 lines.
+    > For snippet 3, I believe I could fix it under 10 lines.
 I think I would just need to trim the links so that they don't include new lines or `\n`.
 After that, if there happened to be another starting bracket before the end parenthesis, then the link won't be retrieved (ex: "github.com").

 ## **Another Implementation:**